 ELCC STANDARD/ SUB-ELEMENTS COURSE/ACTIVITY TEXES COMPETENCIES ASE 532 3.1 Manage the Organization 3.3 Manage Resources 1.
 Develop a two-page vita or resume which could be used in making application for an administrative position (this will need to be updated during your final semester/internship).
 6.4 Recruit, Select, Evaluate Personnel- Legal 2.4 Design Prof. Dev.
 Growth Plans 2.
 State your professional goals for the next five years.
 Develop a specific professional growth plan which you feel must be accomplished to obtain these goals.
 6.1 Collaboratively Develop Prof. Dev.
 Plan 3.1 Manage the Organization 3.2 Manage Operations 3.
 Critique the appraisal/evaluation process for campus principals and associate/assistant principals in relation to the written job descriptions.
 6.4 Recruit, Select, Evaluate Personnel- Legal 6.5 Use Evaluations to Enhance Personnel 4.1 Collaborate w/ Site- based Committee 4.3 Mobilize Community Resources 4.
 Attend and critique two school board meetings.
 Describe the techniques used to communicate the school board's action to employees and to the community.
+(Optional: Attend and critique two school board meetings from different school districts.
+Compare and contrast communication in the two school boards).
 2.1 Communicate w/Families 2.3 Implement Communication System 2.5 Develop Community Relations 2.1 Promote Positive School Culture 5.
 Using a learning community climate/culture survey, analyze the climate/culture of the school community.
 What suggestions do you have to improve the climate/culture of the school community?
 1.9 Assess/Modify Plans 1.2 Involve Parents & Community Members 4.1 Collaborate w/ Site- based Committee 6.
 Describe how the principal and assistant principal(s) interact with the site-based decision-making committee.
 2.2 Build consensus/ Conflict mgmt.
 2.5 Develop Community Relations